 The last part of this solution is to accept that a ‘trial of rehabilitation’ (or a ‘trail of an intervention’) is a sensible, clinically appropriate policy.
 At the same time, the team must accept that a patient who is judged not to be benefiting sufficiently from their involvement must be transferred out of the service so that other patients may benefit.
-Unfortunately this is often difficult, given the unsatisfactory nature of residential care placements and of the support services for people with long-term care and support needs.
+Unfortunately, this is often difficult, given the unsatisfactory nature of residential care placements and the support services for people with long-term care and support needs.

 In summary, it is not possible on any evidential or rational basis to determine who will or will not benefit from rehabilitation, or from a specific intervention.
 Every patient should have an expert assessment which should identify their rehabilitation needs.
 These needs should be prioritised in the context of the available services, and as many of the needs as can be should be met.
 Whether or not any needs can be met, every person should be assessed and advised.
 If the rehabilitation service is organised on a District-wide basis (see here), then this approach may well ensure that most patients have many of their needs met.
 Using selection criteria will lead to lower quality service and a waste of resources by selecting patients inappropriately.